 More concerns back to the Soccer/football field:

 Soccer is practicing on the field they are using.
 Football is practicing on the field they will be using.
 Soccer can play at the lesser field and not play on the big field unless it’s a playoff or some outside group.
 Concern is spending the money on these areas when the track is in such disrepair.
-Currently we cannot host a CCCAA meet here nor can we do a valley championship – the track is in such disrepair.
+In Pam’s opinion she stated currently we cannot host a CCCAA meet here nor can we do a valley championship – the track is in such disrepair.
 The concern is spending money on areas while allowing another to go into complete disrepair.
-Craig mentioned that his most current recommendations are based on the Facility Master Plan of 2 years ago.
-The budget has been blown out of the water since then and there is not enough money to cover what were thought to be the costs involved in doing all of it.
+Craig stated that the M&O does not make the decision for project approval and how the funding is spent on major projects.
+This decision is made by the executive team.

+Craig mentioned that his most current recommendation was based on receiving cost proposal to remove the existing turf at the practice field was too high pushing the budget out of the water.
+Option 2 was brought up to install stolon’s in place of the sod having Ed Davis disk the existing turf at no cost to the campus.
+The cost of the stolon’s is about half the cost of the sod.